simplyandyg/everythingschoolforgot/posts/sleep-diet-exercise.md

 ### What is clean eating?

+Clean eating means eating whole, unprocessed foods.
+Ideally it means doing so as a lifestyle choice and not as a short-term, quick fix diet.

 Not eating processed food.

 Honestly, that's pretty much all there is to it.
 But I'll expand upon it anyway.